International Business, Comprehensive Major

 RECOMMENDATIONS FOR HIGH IMPACT PRACTICES (HIPs)

-International Business and Professional Sales, B.B.A.
+International Business and Marketing, Professional Sales, B.B.A.
 (Comprehensive Double Major)

 The following is a sample degree plan, based on the current catalog.
 It is based on the 120-credit graduation requirement and assumes no transferred credits, no requirements waived by placement tests, no courses taken in the summer or winter, no repeated courses, and no remedial courses that may be required.
 This sample degree plan is intended for first-year students entering UW-Eau Claire in the fall semester.
 Your own degree plan may differ depending on the course of study selected (second major, minor, etc.).
 UW-Eau Claire cannot guarantee all courses will be offered as shown, but will provide a range of courses that may enable prepared students to fulfill their requirements in a timely period.
 This sample degree plan is just a guide.
 Please consult your advisor, your degree audit, and the catalog to create your own degree plan.
 Note: In order to earn the required minimum of 120 credits for the degree in four years, you should plan to take 15 credits each semester or 30 credits each year.
 Students pursuing a double major may exceed 120 credits earned and may need to take more than 30 credits per year to graduate in 4 years.